A/N: I don't own Hogan's Heroes and I don't get paid for this; it is truly a labor of love.

 Those Jerries could be rather snide, don't you know.
-Old Schubert took a positive delight in apprising me of Nigel's fate; apparently my brother, who had been attached to the British Eighth Army, was captured in Tunisia some weeks before.
+Old Schubert took a positive delight in apprising me of Nigel's fate: apparently my brother, who was attached to the British Eighth Army, had been captured in Tunisia some weeks before.

 A blow to the Allies, indeed!
 Nigel was always the clever one of the family, and was something of a military genius; he had told me once of a remarkable plan he had for recruiting partisans in occupied countries and arming them with improvised weapons.
 He had based his plan on extensive research of the Peninsular War of the past century, and of the guerrilleros of the Spanish countryside who had valiantly fought off Napoleon's troops during that conflict.

 And now his brilliance was to be wasted in a ruddy German prison camp!
 Naturally, I did not allow my dismay to show on my face; I scorned to give Schubert that satisfaction.
 Stiff upper lip and all that, don't you know.
 Instead, I accepted my new assignment to Stalag 16 with all the composure I could muster.

 And a jolly bunch they were at Stalag 16, to be sure, but not quite the calibre of my comrades at Stalag 18.
 Quite lax in the escape department they were, as I soon discovered.
 The Escape Committee was half French and half English, and it appeared they could agree on nothing.
 But I had had a taste of freedom when the bally fence at Stalag 13 came down, and I was determined to escape in earnest, despite the Committee's rather Laodicean attitude.